Greater Ross Valley Shaded Fuel Break Project

 Use slider bar above to explore an example of a shaded fuelbreak, before and after treatment

-The Greater Ross Valley Shaded Fuel Break (GRVSFB) will create a 38-mile shaded fuel break running along the backyards of about 1,700 parcels.
-The fuel reduction zone includes about 1,300 acres from Fairfax to Corte Madera.
+The Greater Ross Valley Shaded Fuel Break (GRVSFB) is a 38-mile shaded fuel break running along the edges of about 1,700 parcels.
+The fuel reduction zone includes about 1,800 acres in unincorporated Marin County, the City of Larkspur, City of Mill Valley, Town of Fairfax, Town of Ross, Town of Corte Madera, Town of San Anselmo, and Kentfield.
 The project is designed to slow the spread of wildfire to give firefighters time and space to suppress the flames.
 This project would reduce fire risk to several communities in the wildland urban interface (otherwise known as the WUI) while improving forest and ecosystem health by reducing non-native plant cover.

 Project planning was completed in the 2021-22 fiscal year and included mapping, modeling, project design, collaboration with partner agencies, public outreach, field surveys, and environmental compliance.
-Project implementation began in summer 2022 and is expected to continue through 2024.
-Future maintenance would include phased implementation of recommended vegetation management activities along the shaded fuel break.
+Project implementation began in summer 2022 and continues.
+Future maintenance will include phased implementation of recommended vegetation management activities along the shaded fuel break.

 The Greater Ross Valley Shaded Fuel Break Project is a collaboration of MWPA, Marin County Fire Department, Ross Valley Fire Department, Kentfield Fire Protection District, and Central Marin Fire Department.

-This project is funded by Measure C and by the California Department of Forestry and Fire Protection’s Fire Prevention Program.
+This project is funded by Measure C and a generous grant through the California Department of Forestry and Fire Protection’s Wildfire Prevention Grant Program.

 Did you receive a letter from us recently?

 The Property Owner Right of Entry Form is intended to grant permission to MWPA employees, contractors, and partner agency employees to access private property while providing services as part of the GRVSFB project.
 If your property is within the project area you may have received this form in the mail.
 Please sign and return the form digitally by clicking "here", or mailing the hard copy to 1600 Los Gamos, Suite 345, San Rafael, CA 94903.
-If you have misplaced your copy you may print it yourself or contact us to request another at jhampshire@marinwildfire.org, or by phone at (415) 539 - 6972.
+If you have misplaced your copy you may print it yourself or contact us to request another at grvsfb@marinwildfire.org or speters@marinwildfire.org.

 The following public events have occurred for the Greater Ross Valley Shaded Fuel Break Project.
 To receive info regarding future project meetings, please send an email to: GRVSFB@panoramaenv.com.
 Future public events for this project will also be advertised on this project webpage and included in the MWPA community calendar.
 Project neighbors will generally receive a mailed postcard advertising relevant public events in their area.
 Additionally, follow MWPA on Facebook, Twitter, and Instagram for the latest information and updates.